 Special Lead Paint Notification

-If your property was built before 1978, you must disclose to the Purchaser and the Purchaser’s agent all information known to you regarding the presence of lead-based paint and lead-based paint hazards within this target housing.
-All information known to the Seller’s agent regarding the presence of lead-based paint and lead-based paint hazards within this target housing will be disclosed to the Purchaser.
-Federal laws require that the Purchaser is given a 10-calendar day period (unless otherwise agreed in writing) to conduct a risk assessment or inspection for the presence of lead-based paint before becoming obligated under the Contract of Sale to purchase the target housing.
+If your property was, built before 1978, you must disclose to the Purchaser and the Purchaser’s agent.
+All information is known to you regarding the presence of lead-based paint and lead-based paint hazards within this target housing.
+All information known to the Seller’s agent regarding the presence of lead-based paint and lead-based paint hazards within this target housing disclosed to the Purchaser.
+Federal laws require that the Purchaser has given a 10-calendar day period (unless otherwise agreed in writing) to conduct a risk assessment or inspection for the presence of lead-based paint before becoming obligated under the Contract of Sale to purchase the target housing.

 Fair Housing Notification

-ACME Residential is committed to upholding the city, state, and federal Fair Housing requirements prohibiting discrimination.
+ACME Real Estate is committed to upholding the city, state, and federal Fair Housing requirements prohibiting discrimination.

 This agreement shall bind and benefit the personal representatives, successors, or assigns of the parties.